Website Form Analytics

 Lead Generation Forms

-No matter how beautifully designed or aesthetically strong your website is, if it doesn’t have the right elements to push your visitors down the conversion funnel, it’s not doing a great job.
-Of course, compelling content and strong CTAs top the list, but lead generation forms are equally crucial for a website.
-They not only have the potential to increase conversions but also promise a great user experience as well.
+No matter how good your website is, if it doesn’t have the right elements to push your visitors down the conversion funnel, it’s not doing a great job.
+Of course, compelling content and strong CTAs top the list, but high converting lead generation forms are equally crucial for a website.

 Here are some examples of good lead generation forms: